run-house/runhouse/CONTRIBUTING.md

 If you would like to submit a bug-fix or improve an existing feature, please submit a pull request following the process outlined below.

+If you would like to contribute, but don't know what to add, you can look for open issues labeled `good first issue`, or take a look at the [funhouse repo](https://github.com/run-house/funhouse) to create and add your own ML application using Runhouse!

 ## Development Process
 If you want to modify code, please follow the instructions for creating a Pull Request.